John Christian and Bertha Landrock Reichert House

-John Christian and Bertha Landrock Reichert House, also known as the Wineert-Gelm-Victorian House, is a historic residence located in Tipton, Iowa, United States.
 J.C.
-Reichert was a native of Bavaria who immigrated to Ohio in 1837 and moved to Tipton in 1855.
+Riechert was a native of Bavaria who immigrated to Ohio in 1837 and moved to Tipton in 1855.
 He and his brother, John Henry, were carpenters.
 They became contractors and built numerous buildings in the area.
-They expanded their business by adding a lumberyard, before they opened a hardware and farm implement business.
+They expanded their business by adding a lumberyard before they opened a hardware and farm implement business.
 Reichert also served as a director of the Cedar County State Bank.
-He hired New York City architect Samuel B. Reed to design his home.
-It is a rare example of the Stick style in Iowa.
+Reicherts sold the house to Frank D. Wingert, a banker, in 1897 and moved to Cedar Rapids.
+The house remained in the Wingert family until 1969.